charlesportwoodii/www.erianna.com/content/about.md

 draft: false
 type: "page"
 ---
 My name is Charles R. Portwood II.
-I am a multi-diciplinary software developer and systems engineer with an experience in several programming languages, hosting services, and development methodologies.
-With my expertise I provide consultation on API, native (mobile), and web development.
+I am a multi-diciplinary software developer and systems engineer with an experience in several programming languages, hosting services, embedded software, and development methodologies.
+I provide consultation with specializations in architecture design and implementation; API, mobile, and web development; security; and cryptography.

 ## Behind the name "Erianna"